-Taking care of your health on the road can quickly become a second thought, especially if you’ve just spent a long weekend eating nothing but hotdogs.
-Bring along fiber supplements to help keep your body’s digestive system healthy.
+Taking care of your health on the road can quickly become a second thought, especially if you’ve just spent a long weekend eating camp food like hotdogs and burgers.
+Bring fiber supplements to help keep your body’s digestive system healthy.

 No one wants to get carsick, especially during an epic road trip!
 Be prepared by keeping some Dramamine in your first aid kit in case motion sickness strikes.
-Other over the counter medication to think about bringing include pain relievers, allergy relievers, upset stomach medication, and of course anything that has been prescribed by your doctor.
+Other over-the-counter medications to think about bringing include pain relievers, allergy medication, upset stomach medication, and of course anything that has been prescribed by your doctor.

 Binoculars are great for spotting wildlife on your trip.
-Pair them with a book about bird watching or about the local animals.
-They’re great for visiting national and state parks to identify the creatures you don’t normally get to see.
+Pair them with a book about bird watching or about local animals.
+Binoculars are great for visiting national and state parks to identify the creatures you don’t normally get to see.

 It may seem obvious, but it’s easy to forget.
-Grab a travel sized one to keep in the car or truck, or a larger version you can keep in RV.
+Grab a travel-sized umbrella to keep in the car or truck, or a larger model you can keep in an RV.
 These small travel versions are great and don’t take up a lot of space.

 Another handy travel item is a portable safe.
 If you’re worried about your valuables being taken, why not bring along a portable safe like this one?
 It will give you that extra measure of security when you leave your rig to go exploring.

-Stay at an RV park next to some railroad tracks once, and you’ll know exactly why you should never forget a set of ear plugs.
-From blocking out the noise from an overcrowded rig to helping you sleep in a noisy campground, ear plugs can be lifesavers if you value quiet.
-You can bring along some inexpensive foam ones, or go all out and bring a set of noise cancelling headphones.
+Stay at an RV park next to some railroad tracks once, and you’ll know exactly why you should never forget a set of earplugs.
+From blocking out the noise in a crowded rig to helping you sleep in a noisy campground, earplugs can be lifesavers if you value quiet.
+You can bring along some inexpensive foam ones, or go all out and bring a set of noise-canceling headphones.

 Travel Case Organizer